 Management: Strategic Planning, Budget Management, Education, Cross-Departmental Collaboration, Project Management

-Manager of Digital Engagement, George Eastman Museum, May 2016 – Present
+Manager of Digital Engagement, George Eastman Museum, May 2016 – March 2022

 - Leads strategic vision, management, and content production for all public facing digital experiences for internationally recognized museum, including social media, website, virtual tours, e-newsletters, mobile app, online events, and onsite interactives to create a unified visitor experience both on-site and online, and ensure alignment with goals.